A Combinatorial classification of postcritically fixed Newton maps

-\begin{remark} In most cases $O_g$ is hyperbolic but few exceptions which can be easily studied \cite{DH}.
-If $g$ has at least three fixed branched points, then it will have hyperbolic orbifold.
-For Newton maps we consider in this paper it is always the case.
-In general, $\# P_g \geq 5$ suffices to make the orbifold of $g$ hyperbolic. \end{remark}
+The statement of Thurston's theorem contains the notion of a hyperbolic orbifold.
+For our Newton maps the orbifolds are always hyperbolic, so we refrain from giving a precise definition (which is given in \cite{DH}); suffice it to say that whenever a branched cover has at least three critical fixed points, it has hyperbolic orbifold, and this is the case for postcritically finite Newton maps of degree at least $3$, hence with at least $3$ roots.

-Now we are ready to state Thurston's theorem for marked branched coverings as given in \cite[Theorem 3.1]{PT} and proved in \cite{DH}. \begin{theorem}[Marked Thurston Theorem] Let $(g,X)$ be a marked branched covering with hyperbolic orbifold.
-It is Thurston equivalent to a marked rational map $(f,Y)$ if and only if it has no irreducible Thurston obstruction, i.e.\ if $\lambda(\Gamma)<1$ for each irreducible multicurve $\Gamma$.
-In this case, the rational map $f$ is unique up to automorphism of $\Cc$.
+Now we are ready to state Thurston's theorem for marked branched coverings as given in \cite[Theorem 3.1]{PT} and proved in \cite{DH}.

+\begin{theorem}[Marked Thurston theorem] Let $(g,X)$ be a marked branched covering with hyperbolic orbifold.
+It is Thurston equivalent to a marked rational map $(f,Y)$ if and only if it does not have an irreducible multicurve obstruction, that is if and only if $\lambda(\Pi)<1$ for every irreducible multicurve $\Pi$.
+In this case, the rational map $f$ is unique up to M\"obius conjugation.

 \end{theorem}